Before knowing how to improve your credit score, let’s find out what a credit score is?

 Another critical number in the credit score calculation is the credit utilization ratio.
 The credit utilization ratio is calculated by adding all your credit card balance and dividing it by your total credit limit.

-If you want to figure out the average utilization ratio of your credit card, add all the statement balances of each month and divide it by 12.
-What you get will be the actual credit you use each month averagely.
+If you want to figure out your credit card’s average utilization ratio, add all the statement balances of each month and divide it by 12.
+What you get will be the actual credit you use each month on average.
 Lenders want to see it as low as possible but play on the safe side of 30% or less.

 3. Apply For New Credit Card Accounts When You Need It

-A lot of people to apply for credit cards and opening new credit accounts even when they don’t need them.
-If you’re opening an account to have a better credit mix- this is not going to improve your credit score.
+Many people apply for credit cards and open new credit accounts even when they don’t need them.
+If you’re opening an account to have a better credit mix, this will not improve your credit score.

-Having unnecessary credit card do harm you in multiple ways, so it is better to keep only the cards that you need.
+Having unnecessary credit cards harm you in multiple ways, so it is better to keep only the cards you need.

 4. Don’t Close Unused Credit Cards

 Don’t close your cards if you are not using them frequently.
-It is a smart strategy to not closing your credit card if you are not getting charged annual fees.
+It is smart not to close your credit card if you are not getting charged an annual fee.
 If you do close your card often, it will hit an increment in your credit utilization ratio.

 5. Dispute Any Inaccuracies on Your Credit Reports